 Stroll through a garden

-Get some culture in your day at Dixon Gallery & Gardens, where you can take in an art exhibition indoors with new rotating exhibits, then explore 17 acres of woodlands and cutting gardens outside.
-The Dixon Gallery & Gardens is free to visit year-round.
+Get some culture in your day at Dixon Gallery & Gardens, where you can take in an art exhibition indoors with rotating exhibits, then explore 17 acres of woodlands and cutting gardens outside.
+The Dixon Gallery & Gardens, which is free to visit year-round, is celebrating its 50th anniversary in 2026 with an exhibit in honor of its founders.
 Horticultural enthusiasts and families alike will love Memphis Botanic Garden, featuring 30 specialty gardens and My Big Backyard, a playground and family-oriented garden with more than a dozen unique areas for splashing, digging and actively enjoying the outdoors.
 Families can also walk easy trails alongside meadows, lakes and forests at the Lichterman Nature Center, though kids might not want to leave the backyard wildlife center, which features live animals, a two-story-high forest boardwalk, an underwater viewing area and more.

 Find your East Memphis lunch spot